 It all starts with some memory issues.
-Life then changes when memory loss gives way to a diagnosis of Early Onset Alzheimer’s Disease, Lewy Body Dementia, Fronto-Temporal Dementia, or Other Dementias.
+Life then changes when memory loss gives way to a diagnosis of Early Onset Alzheimer’s Disease, Alzheimer’s Disease, Lewy Body Dementia, Fronto-Temporal Dementia, or Other Dementias.
 Once your aging loved one begins to change right in front of your eyes, your life gets thrown into a frightening whirlwind of fears and uncertainty while you try to grasp on to the harsh reality of the disease.
 Your brain starts aching, and caregiving acquires a new meaning.
-You realize that you are now a caregiver from this point on, and your endurance will be continually tested.
+You realize that you are now a caregiver from this point on, and your endurance and emotions will be continually tested.

-My personal experiences with dementia support groups have shown them to be a lifesavers.
-Not only do they provide a safe zone to weep and be comforted by others who share the same predicament, but the dementia support group friends are probably more understanding and accepting of your need to vent than your closest friend or family member.
+My personal experiences with dementia support groups have shown them to be lifesavers.
+Not only do they provide a safe zone to weep and be comforted by others who share the same predicament, but dementia support group friends are probably more understanding and accepting of your need to vent than your closest friend or family member.
 I have always been awed at the seeming ease with which common dementia caregiving issues are resolved in dementia support groups.

 Dementia Caregiver Support Groups are also easy to find.
 Community services such as Senior Centers, Hospitals, Hospice chapters, and other family organizations try to cater to the need by providing disease-specific groups (i.e. Alzheimer’s Disease, Parkinson’s Disease, Lewy Body Dementia, and other brain-related illnesses) at various days and times.